 Amoxicillin: A Guide for Parents and Caregivers

-A powerhouse in the pediatric medicine world, amoxicillin is a commonly prescribed antibiotic used to treat various bacterial infections.
 You may be wondering why amoxicillin is needed, how to give it, or what side effects to watch out for.
-This guide will provide you with essential information and practical tips.
+This guide will provide you with essential information and practical tips!

 What is Amoxicillin?

-Another bonus of amoxicillin is that it tastes OK and is usually well received by kids.
-Anyone who’s tried to give yucky-tasting medicine to a toddler can attest to the fact that yummy medicine is key.
+Another bonus of amoxicillin is that it tastes OK and is usually well-received by kids.
+Anyone who’s tried to give yucky-tasting medicine to a toddler can attest that yummy medicine is key.
 Making your child drink gross medicine is similar to wrestling an angry alligator.

-The dosage of amoxicillin for children is based on their weight and the type of infection being treated.
+The amoxicillin dosage for children is based on their weight and the type of infection being treated.
 Always follow the instructions on your label, and don’t be afraid to ask questions!

 Amoxicillin comes in many different formulations—tablets, capsules, and various strengths of liquid.
-Kids are usually prescribed liquid, which is helpful for administration but can cause confusion with giving the right amount.
+Kids are usually prescribed liquid, which is helpful for administration but can lead to confusion about how much to give.

 It is easy to mix up the directions, as they typically include a milligram (mg) dose and a milliliter (mL) volume.
 So, please ask questions at the doctor’s office and the pharmacy to be sure you understand your child’s dose and how to give it!

-Pediatric dose errors are some of the more common medication mistakes, so don’t be shy.
-I like to recommend to my friends and patients that they demonstrate how much liquid to measure up with the pharmacist so that they’re comfortable when they get home.
+Pediatric dosing errors are among the most common medication mistakes, so don’t be shy.
+I recommend to my friends and patients that they demonstrate how much liquid to measure with the pharmacist so they are comfortable when they get home.

 • Shake the liquid well before each use.